Current News – Covid 19 and Infectious disease generally

 - An out of hours emergency service;

-- A collection or where available a postal/delivery service for essential medicines including repeat prescriptions*;
+- A collection or, if required, a postal/delivery service for essential medicines including repeat prescriptions;

 - A telephone or email advisory service.

-Repeat Prescriptions and Ordering – during the ‘lockdown period’, although we are operating on reduced staff and opening hours from only the Leigh surgery, we are still able to offer a prescription and ordering service for all four of our Vetcare sites, particularly for essential items.
+Repeat Prescriptions and Ordering – we offer a prescription and ordering service for all four of our Vetcare sites.
 To help reduced the large volume of telephone calls we are receiving, and to free the telephone lines for emergencies, please may we ask that you order all supplies online:

 We have an obligation to protect our staff and other members of the public using our facilities.
-Because of the above information and to help us to be able to continue to provide a service we respectfully ask that you read and do the following:
+To help us to be able to continue to provide a safe service we respectfully ask that you read and do the following:

-- Please do not attend the Surgery if you feel ill or have difficulty breathing or have a fever or a new persistent cough.
+- Please do not attend the Surgery if you feel ill, have difficulty breathing, have a fever, a new persistent cough, have lost your sense of taste or smell or have a symptom that could be suggestive of coronaviral infection.
 If you need medication or your pet is unwell and needs Veterinary attention then, in the first instance, please telephone us or email for advice.

 - When you contact us to make an appointment we may ask if you are self-isolating or have tested positive for this virus.

-- If you are over the age of 70, pregnant, or in the risk category (e.g. with diabetes, high blood pressure, heart or lung conditions (including asthma and COPD), obesity, cancer and so on) please do not attend the surgery (you should be actively social distancing).
+- If you have not been vaccinated, are over the age of 70, pregnant, or in the higher risk categories (e.g. with diabetes, high blood pressure, heart or lung conditions (including asthma and COPD), obesity, cancer and so on) think carefully before attending the surgery to minimise risk to yourself.
 Instead, please telephone us for advice.

-- Please do not shake hands with or hug staff however fond you are of them.
-Please try and stay at least 1 m away from staff or other members of the public.
+- Please do not shake hands with or hug staff, however fond you are of them.
+Please try and stay at least 1 m (preferably 2 m) away from staff or other members of the public.
 If you need to cough or sneeze, do so into a tissue or your sleeve, not into the atmosphere.

 - Only in extreme emergencies or where there are marked welfare problems will we see the pet of someone who is self-isolating or who has the disease.
 Please contact us for advice.
 If we do see your pet, we will have a designated room available and our staff will need to wear full Personal Protective Equipment.
-It is very unlikely that we will be able to do house visits during this social distancing period and in the face of this pandemic.
+Someone else other than you will need to fetch your pet.
+It is very unlikely that we will be able to do house visits at the moment.

 - If you are on long term medication and need repeat prescriptions, please contact us at least one week before you run out.
-We are not currently experiencing any supply problems but that may change.
-Whilst we have stocks, we will allow you to order 30 days more medication than you would normally collect and may in some cases relax the rules about when we next need to see your pet before prescribing medication.
+We currently have some supply problems with certain medications.